milgra/zenmusic/doc/TECH.md

 - render - render UI
 - destroy - cleans up memory

 Internal state change happens in response to a UI event or timer event.
 All events are coming from Zen WM.
-In update they got send to the UI and all views.
+In update they are sent to the UI and all views.
 The views change their state based on the events and may call callbacks.
 View related logic is in the corresponding view controller.
 For example, metadata editing logic in in src/zenmusic/ui/ui_editor_popup.c .